Artist Susan Mannion with her piece Under Darkening Skies at Ballycroy Visitor Centre, Wild Nephin National Park. Credit: Sean Molloy.

 The scheme allows people to enjoy and benefit from contemporary art and artists in everyday settings.
 It creates contemporary art with, by and for new and diverse audiences, including those who might not usually engage with the arts.

-Per Cent for Art is an important source of Government funding for the arts and can provide significant budgets to enable artists to imagine and create new and ambitious work across all artforms and arts practice areas.
+The Per Cent for Arts Scheme is an important source of Government funding for the arts and can provide significant budgets to enable artists to imagine and create new and ambitious work across all artforms and arts practice areas.
+Public Art commissioned

 Role of the Arts Council